Can you change your course?

-If you’ve only just missed out on gaining a place on your preferred course, then you should first of all enquire whether you can change your course for one that you do have the grades for.
+If you just missed out on your preferred course, contact the university and ask if you can change to a course you do have the grades for.

 The UCAS Clearing System

 If the university isn’t able to offer you an alternative course, your next step should be to apply through the UCAS Clearing System.